vyjith/simple_nginx_website/README.md

 # Feature

 - A simple Docker file for image creation
-- Usage of Alpine OS as bas image to reduce the size of image that built.
+- Usage of Alpine OS as base image to reduce the size of image that built.

 --------------------------------------------------